rikedyp/documentation/docs/trademarks.md

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
+Windows® is a registered trademark of Microsoft Corporation in the U.S. and other countries.

 macOS® and OS X® (operating system software) are trademarks of Apple Inc., registered in the U.S. and other countries.